Zamiell/isaac-achievement-randomizer/docs/about.md

 > Tip: A timer will appear on the screen if a boss is in the room and the corresponding objective has not yet been accomplished.

-### Challenge-Based Objectives (45)
+### Challenge-Based Objectives (44)

-There is one unlock for completing each challenge.
-(Except for "DELETE THIS", which is not included in the mod.)
+There is one unlock for completing each challenge, with the following exceptions:

+- DELETE THIS (#45) (since TMTRAINER is banned)

 ### Total Objectives

-There are 1054 + 99 + 45 = 1198 objectives in total.
+There are 1054 + 99 + 44 = 1197 objectives in total.

 <br>